jordanbuckindale/hello-world/README.md

 # hello-world
-Practice committing and pushing to Git from Eclipse
+Practice committing and pushing to Git from Eclipse.